SalieriTitor/Project_sRNA_2016/README.md

   mhtplot.pl was used to draw Manhattan plots in figure S3 Maize_V4_eQTL_map_drawing.pl was used to draw figure S4a

 Because of the different system configuration, these custom scripts may not word well sometimes.
 Meanwhile, some modules of perl must be intalled in advance.
-If there is any questions, please contact 806289014@qq.com
+If there are any questions, please contact 806289014@qq.com